 But let’s go really back in time.
 Perhaps 5000 years back, to the World Heritage town of Al Ain, a lost oasis that remains blissfully untouched; think crumbling stone, old forts, and palms standing over innovative water channels.
 Or even further back, into ancient deserts where nature has always defined the rhythm.
 On an Abu Dhabi holiday, you have more desert destinations and activities than anywhere else in the Middle East.
 Many of these are dappled with wildlife.
 This sublime nature reserve is a haven for tens of thousands of mammals and it’s a final sanctuary for many endangered species: Arabian oryx, Sudan cheetah, hawksbill turtle, and striped hyena among others.
-You’ll even see some giraffe, and you can’t much older than their towering necks.
+You’ll even see some giraffe.

 How to Get to Abu Dhabi